Excited state preparation on a quantum computer through adiabatic light-matter coupling

 The larger 6-site system also provides an example of how the EXASP propagation can pass over low-energy dark states to reach the first bright state, despite the presence of exact degeneracies along the adiabatic pathway.
 In the strongly correlated Hubbard chain, the low-lying excited states correspond to different spin arrangements where every site is singly occupied.
 These states have negligible dipole coupling to the antiferromagnetic ground state, meaning that they do not affect the adiabatic propagation due to the lack of nonadiabatic coupling.
 Instead, adiabatic state preparation with exact time propagation evolves from the ground state to the lowest-energy bright state, which includes a doubly-occupied site (Fig.~\ref{fig:hubbard-6site}b).
 Therefore, the EXASP approach naturally computes the excited-state wavefunction and energy associated with the optical gap, which is a key quantity for understanding light-matter interactions in optoelectonics and photovoltaics.

-To initialize the EXASP procedure in practice, we rely on an approximate ground state prepared on the quantum device using a method such as VQE.
+To initialize the EXASP procedure in practice, we rely on an approximate ground state prepared on the quantum device using a method such as VQE or ASP.
 To assess how the accuracy of this initial ground state affects the fidelity of the final excited state, we initialize the system using ground-state approximations with varying quality.
+In this work, we consider approximate ground states obtained through VQE as these have have known quantum circuit implementations and their errors have been previously characterised for the Hubbard chain\cite{Burton2024b}.
 We use the tiled unitary product state (tUPS) \textit{ansatz}\cite{Burton2024} for which the number of \textit{ansatz} layers provides systematic convergence to the exact ground state.